myDRS Student Guide

 Some requests will require completion of additional steps.
 You can find links to these specific topics on your myDRS Dashboard after your accommodation requests have been submitted.
 You will be reminded of this via a message on your home screen.

-- Click on ‘Submit Additional Documentation for Review’ on right side under black box labeled ‘ACCOMMODATIONS’
+- Click on ‘AC Connect’ on left side under ‘ACCOMMODATIONS’

-- Select the ‘Start Term’ you’d like these revised or new accommodations to start in.
+- Select the ‘Start Term’ for the requested accommodations to begin.

 - Answer the questions to help your Access Coordinator better understand what your updated needs are.

-- OPTIONAL: If you have new documentation to provide that speaks to your needs, you can upload it on the next screen.
+- OPTIONAL: If you have new documentation to provide that speaks to your needs, you will need to upload it on the next screen.

-- Your Access Coordinator will review the request and reach out to you if they need any more information.
+- Monitor your UW email for communication from your Access Coordinator.
+They will review the request and reach out to you if they need any more information.

 Scheduling Exams in myDRS